krasimir/cssx/README.md

 If the passed CSS value is a string then we have static styles.
 Then can't be changed.
 However, if we send an object or a function then the CSS becomes a dynamic thing.
 Every time when we call `cssx.compile()` we get a different style applied to the page.
 In the example above we set a random background color on every button click.

+**Nota bene!** CSSX is not meant to be used for all the styles in our pages.
+Of course that we need a basic styles for typography, layout, coloring etc. It's purpose is to make the *dynamic* parts of our CSS more flexible and easy to control.

 ---

 ## Simple usage